parmsam/quarto-quiz/README.md

 # Quiz Extension For Quarto

-Simple RevealJS that allows you to create multiple choice quiz questions in Quarto.
+Simple RevealJS extension that allows you to create multiple choice quiz questions in Quarto.

 Here's an example of what this extension looks like: